-E - Status Bar - The status bar displays informational messages about the project and the activities of Android Studio together with the tools menu button located in the far left corner.
-Hovering over items in the status bar will provide a description of that field.
-Many fields are interactive, allowing the user to click to perform tasks or obtain more detailed status information.

-F - Project Tool Window - The project tool window provides a hierarchical overview of the project file structure allowing navigation to specific files and folders to be performed.
-The toolbar can be used to display the project in a number of different ways.
+- E Status Bar The status bar displays informational messages about the project and the activities of Android Studio together with the tools menu button located in the far left corner.
+Hovering over items in the status bar will display a description of that field.
+Many fields are interactive, allowing the user to click to perform tasks or obtain more detailed status information. - F Project Tool Window The project tool window provides a hierarchical overview of the project file structure allowing navigation to specific files and folders to be performed.
+The toolbar can be used to display the project in several different ways.
 The default setting is the Android view which is the mode primarily used in the remainder of this book.

-The project tool window is just one of a number of tool windows available within the Android Studio environment.
+The project tool window is just one of many tool windows available within the Android Studio environment.